WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 ## Before You Begin

 The "Watson Data Platform" lab is done using the IBM cloud.
-It uses a set of fully managed cloud services; Cloudant and dashDB for Analytics to persist data and Data Connect to ingest data.
+It uses a set of fully managed cloud data services; Cloudant and dashDB for Analytics to persist data and Data Connect to ingest data.
 These services are available in Bluemix, IBM’s cloud platform as a service (PaaS).
 It also uses Watson Analytics, IBM’s smart data discovery service on the cloud and the IBM Data Science Experience, an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to activate their insights.
-Lastly, you will be required to download a few files that are supplied that you will use as source datasets.
+Lastly, it uses a set of data files that you will use as your source datasets.

 ## Workflow

 On the following pages are a series of steps you will perform before you do any of the labs.
-Each step outlines an easy to follow set of instructions that will prepare your cloud environment so you can do any of the labs you choose.
-It has been designed as a serial process so it’s important that you follow each step in sequence and do not deviate from the workflow or skip any steps in the process.
+Each step outlines an easy to follow set of instructions that will walk you through preparing your IBM cloud environment so you can do any of the labs you choose.
+It is a serial process so it’s important that you follow each step in sequence and do not deviate from the workflow or skip any steps in the process.

 Step | Description
 ------------ | -------------
-1 | Create a Bluemix Account
+1 | Download the Lab Files
-2 | Create a Watson Analytics Account
+2 | Create a Bluemix Account
-3 | Create a Cloudant Service
+3 | Create the Lab Cloud Services
-4	| Create a dashDB for Analytics Service
+4 | Create the Lab Cloud Application
-5 | Create a Data Connect Service
+5 | Create a Watson Analytics Account

-6 | Create a Node.js Application
-7 | Download Source Data Files
+## Step 1: Download the Lab Files

 1. **Download** the Great Outdoor Customer Orders CSV file from the GitHub location below and save the file to a location of your choice on your workstation:

  > https://github.com/WatsonDataPlatform/E2ELab/blob/master/dataengineer/Great%20Outdoor%20Customer%20Orders.csv

-## Step 1: Create a Bluemix Account
+## Step 2: Create a Bluemix Account

 You will need a Bluemix account.
 Follow the instructions in one of the sections below depending on whether or not you have a Bluemix account.